Prince of Wales Island

 ABOUT PRINCE OF WALES ISLAND

-Located just a three-hour ferry ride from Ketchikan, Prince of Wales Island is a vast, rugged island home to eleven small communities.
+Located just a three-hour ferry ride from Ketchikan, Prince of Wales Island is a vast, rugged island home to eleven small communities, including Port Protection - made famous by the National Geographic show set there.
 Known locally as P.O.W., the island is the perfect destination for adventurous visitors who come to Alaska to paddle, backpack, or land a trophy salmon or halibut.

 THINGS TO DO